KBALDE/kbalde.github.io/about/index.md

 With Machine Learning and Deep Learning powered by the open source community, I am very proud to be at the edge of this market.

-When I look around and try to visualize my Data Science Skills, I just think of an application running on a given framework and being shipped with a well trained and tested algorithm.
+When I look around and try to visualize my Data Science Skills, I just think of an application shipped with a well trained and tested algorithm and running on a given framework.

 [un test de lien ](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 #### Tags